munfeiwoo/Todoist/README.md

 # Setel test-automation-challenge

-This is part of test automation challenge posted by Setel.
+This is part of test automation challenge posted by Setel to perform test automation on API and mobile app.
 I am using pytest framework and Appium to cover the API and mobile application testing based on Todoist mobile app.
 I was working on Windows 10 installed with Appium 1.17.1 and python 3.8.

 # Machine setup
 1. Python 3.8